bor0/gidti/manuscript/chapter6.md

 ## 6.2.
 Natural numbers

 As we have seen, natural numbers are very powerful.
-In this section we will proofs related to them, and also do a little bit of induction.
+In this section we will do proofs related to them, and also do a bit of induction.
 We will start with the following definitions for natural numbers:

 ```
 data MyNat = Zero | Succ MyNat